 - Many adults begin their IC symptoms in childhood.

 The cause of interstitial cystitis is unknown, but researchers believe one or more events may lead to the condition.
-In fact, many researchers believe a trigger may damage the bladder or bladder lining initially and eventually cause IC to develop.
+Many researchers believe a trigger may initially damage the bladder or bladder lining and eventually cause IC to develop.
 Some of these triggers are:

 - Bladder trauma (such as from pelvic surgery)